zpinto/learn-flaskRESTful-dev-deployment/README.md

 VirtualEnv is a python module that allows you to create a special directory to hold all of your projects dependencies.
 Ex. flask, flaskJWT, flaskpymongo.
 In order for you to create VirtaulEnvs for your projects, use the python package manager, pip, to install virtualenv.

-We use virtualenv because we want to have a seperate set of dependencies for each project.
-This is because some projects have the same dependencies, but rely on different vesrions.
+We use virtualenv because we want to have a separate set of dependencies for each project.
+This is because some projects have the same dependencies, but rely on different versions.
 If we were pulling the dependencies from the same place, we could only have one of those versions at a time.

 ### Postman ([Installation](https://www.getpostman.com/downloads/))

 Postman is a great tool that allows us to test each endpoint of our API in development and in production.
-Install postman so that you can test the enpoints of your api as well.
+Install postman so that you can test the endpoints of your api as well.

 ## Dependency Walk-through